Amanda Witman

 About Amanda

 She leads the monthly Brattleboro Pub Sing and the bi-annual Brattleboro Ballad Sing, and helps organize local pub sessions and the annual RiverJam Romp weekend.
-She sings with Vermont-based quartet Big Woods Voices, performing detailed, original art arrangements of poetry and world music; performs locally with friends; and occasionally performs solo, self-accompanying with English concertina and guitar.
+She sings with Vermont-based quartet Big Woods Voices, performing detailed, original art arrangements of poetry and world music; performs locally with friends; and occasionally performs solo, both unaccompanied and self-accompanied with English concertina and guitar.

 News from Amanda